About

 The ideal candidate will have...

-• BA or BS Degree (Degree in Physical Education, Special Education or related field required)
+• BA or BS Degree in Social Studies, History Education, Special Education or related field

 • NYS Teacher Certification

-• Classroom experience building positive and appropriate relationships with young students
+• 3 or more years of classroom experience building positive and appropriate relationships with young students

 • Interest in professional career development in the field of special education